-My schedule comes from years of experimentation, and the creation of daily habits.
-I wake up at about 8am, take a long walk (typically, two or three miles) and then come home with a metabolism that rocks and helps my mind to function better.
+My schedule comes from years of experimentation, and development of daily habits.
+I wake up at about 8am, take a long walk (typically, two or three miles) and then come home with a metabolism that rocks and helps my mind function better.
 Next I work on my core website projects.
 I have four to keep on top of.
 This will extend until I reach my “slump”.
 I end my shift, typically, around 4pm, then do some errands.
 Getting away from the computer is a great way to refresh the spirit and mind!

 When I get back home, sometimes I’ll take a short nap.
 Other times I get right back to the computer and work until about 10pm.
 Long day!
 My mind shuts down after 10.
 Often I’ll use that time to watch a movie while at the same time doing some routine easy-work that takes no special brain power.